fractalrobotics/Fractal-5-Pro/README.md

   - Commercially available 5-Axis 3D printers are huge and expensive

 # Solution: The Fractal 5 Pro
-Our response to the market research was to create an FDM printer
+Our response to the market research was to create an enclosed coreXY 5-Axis FDM 3D printer.

 ---